-- Did I review the lesson prior to the lesson? - · Were the objectives and directions clear? - Did I have necessary materials prepared for the lesson? - Did I feel adequately prepared for the instruction? - Did I use appropriate reinforcement techniques? - Was the teaching area arranged comfortably and appropriately for effective instruction? - Did I record behavioral observations about the students? - Did I record assessment data or summarize the students' performance? - Were the students engaged and motivated throughout the lesson? - Did I discuss the results with my supervising teacher?
+- Did I review the lesson prior to the lesson? - Were the objectives and directions clear? - Did I have necessary materials prepared for the lesson? - Did I feel adequately prepared for the instruction? - Did I use appropriate reinforcement techniques? - Was the teaching area arranged comfortably and appropriately for effective instruction? - Did I record behavioral observations about the students? - Did I record assessment data or summarize the students' performance? - Were the students engaged and motivated throughout the lesson? - Did I discuss the results with my supervising teacher?

-6. Things I Need To Know
+5. Things I Need To Know

-Ί. i am assigned to i am a Program Para or a Individual Para 2.
-My Principal is 3.
+1. I am assigned to I am a Program Para or a Individual F Para 2.
+My Principal is .
+My Assistant Principal(s) is/are 3.
 My supervising teacher is I am responsible for these student(s) Specific needs for my student(s) include 4.
-4. I am aware of the location of the following: Restrooms, Cafeteria, Office, Lounge, Copy Machine, etc. 5.
+I am aware of the location of the following: Re estrooms, Cafeteria, Office, Lounge, Copy Machine, etc. 5.
 I can lock up my belongings 6.
-My work hours are My half hour lunch break is 7. at this number 8.
+My work hours are My half hour lunch break is · 7.
+When I am ill, I should contact at this number 8.
 I get paid on the 5th and 20th of each month.
 My pay rate is I received a copy of the buildings' safety plan.
-For fire drills, I go For tornado drills, I go responsible for For tornado drills, I go I am 10. vork, such as staffings, staff meetings, and professional development activities that I am a asked to attend.
-11. If my supervisor is gone, my resp ponsibilities to the substitute are development activities that I am a asked to attend.
+For fire drills, I go For tornado drills, I go For responsible for - 10.
+If my supervisor is gone, my responsibilities t Additional Information:

-7. Inclusion
+6. Inclusion